betsalel-williamson/fpga-hello-world/.work-items/migrate-from-make-to-mise/task.md

 - All original `Makefile` tasks can be executed successfully via `mise run <task-name>` or `mise run <task-name> -C <path>`.
 - Global tasks like `install-all`, `clean-all` function correctly.
 - `hk` is integrated to manage commit hooks and linters.
-- `Verible` is configured for SystemVerilog and Verilog formatting, and `vhdlfmt` for VHDL formatting.
+- `Verible` is configured for SystemVerilog and Verilog formatting, and `vsg` for VHDL formatting.
 These tools are expected to be installed manually on the system.

 ## Requirements Traceability